denoland/docs/runtime/tutorials/subprocess.md

 ## Simple example

-This example is the equivalent of running `'echo hello'` from the command line.
+This example is the equivalent of running `echo "Hello from Deno!"` from the command line.

 ```ts
 /**